-This website is an archive of our 125th anniversary, and was created in March 2015.
-For updated information on The Guinness Partnership, please visit www.guinnesspartnership.com
+This website is an archive of our 130th anniversary; it and was created in March 2015 and updated in 2020.
+For information on The Guinness Partnership, please visit www.guinnesspartnership.com

 This website has been created to allow you to explore our history and memories as you wish.
 The timeline gives an overview of the history of The Guinness Trust and sets it in context of world events and changes to housing policy.

 The chapters will give you a glimpse into some of key areas of our work and development, including the people who have lived and worked at Guinness, the holiday home at Newhaven and what happened during the world wars in our London estates.

 If you’re interested in a specific estate or area, use the map to find photos, videos and information.

 This website has been the work of many people and we would like to say particular thanks to:

 - The team at the London Metropolitan Archives, where our archives are held.